advanderveer/ep/README.md

 # ep
 A miniature framework to reduce code duplication in writing HTTP endpoints

+## Render error comparison
+In general the goals is to allow users to just return the validation error to indicate that the output should be rendered normally, but return earlier

 ## Backlog
 - [x] MUST   get kitchen example back to work